hokkaido/mas/README.md

 #### Fine-Tune

-Now you can fine-tune and evaluate
+Now you can fine-tune and evaluate the constrained data set by adapting any of the example scripts.

+### Masked In-Domain Pretraining

 ## Hyperparameter optimization